THE QUEST - Guide To 1970s Western Series Starring Kurt Russell And Tim Matheson

 Filmed on location in Arizona (and elsewhere), The Quest brought feature film production values and nuanced, historically accurate storytelling to the primetime Western.
 Creator Tracy Keenan Wynn (son of actor and guest star Keenan Wynn) gives the series a unique format, with the Beaudines’ titular search leading them on a different adventure every week.
 Each episode featured a different supporting cast of familiar faces, like Erik Estrada, Susan Dey, George Lazenby, Pernell Roberts, and Howard Keel.

-Here are some of the great episodes to look for in the coming months on getTV.
+Here are some great episodes to look for on getTV.

 1. The Captive (Episode 1 — Original Airdate: September 22, 1976)

 The first regular-season episode picks up where the TV movie left off, with the origin story reiterated in narration and an expository opening scene.
 Morgan and Quentin ride with an Army troop in search of a white woman (Susan Dey) living with the Cheyenne.
 Is she Patricia?
 The powerful premiere features Russ Tamblyn, Christopher Connelly, Royal Dano, Bibi Besch, Dennis Cole, and Richard Egan.